Eric-y-Lee/Personal-Portfolio-Website/README.md

 # Personal Portfolio Website

-This is my personal portfolio website that I have built from scratch using HTML, CSS, and JavaScript.
+This is my personal portfolio website, which I built from scratch using HTML, CSS, and JavaScript.
 This website includes a brief introduction about me, contact information, and a list of my projects.
-There is a navigation bar at the top of the website that when clicked, is scrolled to the correct tab.
-The website is also adjusted to the correct screen size.
+It is mobile compatible as the screen size changes, and the images and texts also change accordingly.
+A navigation bar is at the top of the website to allow easy navigation around the website.
+This website is deployed using Github Pages.
+The website is updated frequently for better features and recent project changes.